IGBC/ask/README.md

 Returns number of option selected (0 for first, 1 for second...)
 Returns -1 on invalid selection
-Returns -2 after displaying this help message
+Returns -2 after displaying the help message

 ### Options:
  `-o x` add answer `x` to the question (max 1 char)